Steps to prevent and reduce workplace violence for healthcare workers

 1. Develop and enforce comprehensive policies and procedures against workplace violence.

 • Evaluate objective measures of violence to identify risks and risk levels.

 • Establish a comprehensive workplace violence prevention program.

 • Ensure that the violence prevention program addresses the possibility of gun violence, including active shooters.

 2. Train staff to recognize the warning signs of violent behavior and respond proactively.

 • Encourage all employees and other staff to report incidents of violence or any perceived threats of violence.

-• Insure staff have multiple tools of alerting officials to report violent or threatening behavior – “See Something, Say Something”
+• Ensure staff have multiple tools of alerting officials to report violent or threatening behavior – “See Something, Say Something.”

 4. Ensure appropriate follow-up to violent events, including communication, post-incident support, and investigation.

 Learn best practices for preventing and managing workplace violence on our Featured Topic Page on Workplace Violence and by accessing our latest resources including: